oldvis/dataset/README.md

 # Old Visualization Dataset

-A repository of historical visualization metadata and scripts for gathering metadata.
+A repository of old visualization metadata and scripts for gathering metadata.
+The dataset can be found in [this directory](./dataset/output/).

 The dataset in this repository can be downloaded with [oldvis_dataset](https://github.com/oldvis/oldvis_dataset).

 ## Project Structure

-- `./data-sources`: each subdirectory of it stores
+- `./data-sources/`: each subdirectory of it stores
     - the scripts for obtaining metadata and images from a data source
     - the obtained metadata and related cache
-- `./dataset`: the main directory that stores
+- `./dataset/`: the main directory that stores
-    - the scripts for processing the metadata in `./data-sources`
+    - the scripts for processing the metadata in `./data-sources/`
     - the processed metadata